 PHONE: 256.350.3500 / 800.648.5381

-Decatur, Ala. - The Alabama Mountain Lakes Tourist Association (AMLA) announces the recipients of the 2019 PEAK Awards.
+Decatur, Ala.
+(September 24, 2020) - The Alabama Mountain Lakes Tourist Association (AMLA) announces the recipients of the 2020 PEAK Awards.
 The program pays tribute to tourism leaders, attractions, festivals and organizations that set the bar for North Alabama’s $3 billion tourism industry.
-The awards presentation is part of the AMLA Annual Meeting held today at Cook Museum of Natural Science in Decatur, Ala.
+The awards presentation is part of the AMLA Annual Meeting held today at 210 At The Tracks in Gadsden, Ala.

 Representing the highest achievement in North Alabama tourism, the PEAK Awards honor individuals, events and organizations that have had a major impact on tourism in North Alabama.
-“The PEAK Awards showcase the best of the best in the North Alabama tourism industry,” said Alabama Mountain Lakes Tourist Association President/CEO Tami Reist.
-“These talented industry professionals know how to tell our story, and these awards give us a chance to celebrate their work and the impact it has on the North Alabama region.
-And by impact, I mean exponential growth in job numbers, economic development and revenue for local cities and counties.”
+“The PEAK Awards showcase the work, service, creativity and contributions of those who are leading the way in the North Alabama tourism industry,” said Alabama Mountain Lakes Tourist Association President/CEO Tami Reist.
+“With the COVID-19 pandemic still looming, it has been and continues to be a challenging year for the tourism industry.
+This year’s winners have demonstrated a commitment like no other to showcase the best of North Alabama during these unprecedented times.
+It is a well-deserved win for each of the recipients.”